-People with measles are infectious 5 days before and until 5 days after the rash appears.
-The illness usually starts 10-14 days after you have been exposed, if you have measles you'll get the following symptoms: a fever, a cough, a runny nose, sore and watery pink eyes and sometimes small white spots appear on the back inner cheek of your mouth.
+Measles usually starts 10-14 days after you have been exposed.
+The symptoms of measles include a fever, a cough, a runny nose, sore and watery pink eyes and sometimes small white spots appear on the back inner cheek of your mouth.

 At around day 3-7 a blotchy rash which tends to start on the face before moving over your head and body.
 The rash can last for up to a week.

-The best prevention aganist measles is the measles, mumps and rubella (MMR) vaccine.
+The best prevention against measles is the MMR (measles, mumps and rubella) vaccine.
 Vaccines are free for children and adults who have not previously received two doses of the vaccine.
 Vaccination is also important if you are planning to travel anywhere overseas.

-Further information on measles is available by visiting the following websites.
+Information on measles is available on the following websites: